mukhal/grace/README.md

 ```

 Then, you can use the `download_models.py` script to download the trained discriminators.
-For example, to download the GSM8K discriminator trained on sampled from FLAN-T5-Large:
+For example, to download the GSM8K discriminator trained on samples from FLAN-T5-Large:
 ```
-python download_models.py --task gsm8k --lm flan-t5
+python download_models.py --task gsm8k
 ```
 Which will save the downloaded model to `ckpts/discrim/'

-**Note:** Not all the discriminators have been uploaded yet.
-Will keep uploading more over the next few days.
+Discriminators are available for all tasks: `gsm8k, svamp, multiarith, mathqa, tso, coin_flip`.

 ## Citation
 If you use this code, please consider citing our paper